Cesar-Urteaga/rfars/README.md

 Overview
 --------

-rfars is package with a set of functions that makes easier to analyze the data from the US National Highway Traffic Safety Administration's [Fatality Analysis Reporting System (FARS)](https://www.nhtsa.gov/research-data/fatality-analysis-reporting-system-fars).
+rfars is a package with a set of functions that makes easier to analyze the data from the US National Highway Traffic Safety Administration's [Fatality Analysis Reporting System (FARS)](https://www.nhtsa.gov/research-data/fatality-analysis-reporting-system-fars).

 Installation
 ------------